Apprentice FAQs

 For more guidance on crafting the perfect CV for an apprenticeship, check out our blog on this topic.

 A cover letter is a great way to introduce yourself to an employer and show why you would be a great candidate for the role.
 This is usually the first thing an employer sees when they look at your application.
-A good cover note should explain why you are interested in this apprenticeship opportunity and support your CV - highlighting skills and interests that are relevant to the role.
+A good cover letter should explain why you are interested in this apprenticeship opportunity, highlighting your skills and interests that are relevant to the role.

 If you move forward to an interview or work trial, we will always get in touch with further information and feedback for you as soon as we hear back from the employer.
 The time scales of this can vary depending on individual employers and their own recruitment processes.